shivam-droid/Chat-App/README.md

   - 🎃 Authentication && Authorization with JWT
   - 👾 Real-time messaging with Socket.io
   - 🚀 Online user status (Socket.io and React Context)
-  - 👌 Global state management with Zustand
+  - 👌 Global state management with Redux
   - 🐞 Error handling both on the server and on the client
   - ⭐ At the end Deployment like a pro for FREE!
   - ⏳ And much more!